eladnoor/equilibrator/static/classic_rxns/_sources/tca.rst.txt

 this reaction is problematic for two reasons.
 First of all, it is not very favorable, having a Δ\ :sub:`r`\ G'\ :sup:`m` ≈ +30 kJ/mol at pH 7.
 Using more plausible concentrations for [NAD\ :sup:`+`] ≈ 3 mM and [NADH] ≈ 0.08 mM helps but not enough to make the forward direction favorable (try this for yourself).
 Moreover, `malate <https://en.wikipedia.org/wiki/Malic_acid>`_ and `oxaloacetate <https://en.wikipedia.org/wiki/Oxaloacetic_acid>`_ have different pKas on their two carboxylic acid groups, meaning that Δ\ :sub:`r`\ G' of the malate dehydrogenase reaction will depend on the pH.
 Try using the pH slider and pH graphing utility on eQuilibrator to see how Δ\ :sub:`r`\ G' and Δ\ :sub:`r`\ G'° depend on the pH.

 The pKa of an acid is the pH at which that acidic group is 50% protonated (also 50% deprotonated).
 Overall, the pKas associated with oxaloacetate (pKa = 2.2, 3.9) are lower than those associated with malate (pKa = 3.4, 5.2).
-This means that as the pH goes down from 7 (i.e. becomes more acidic) and approaches the higher pKa of malate, malate reaches a pH where it has multiple populated protonation states but oxaloacetate does not.
-[4]_ As a result of this effect, we find that lowering the pH (making the environment more acidic) makes the Δ\ :sub:`r`\ G' more positive, favoring the reverse reaction even more.
+This means that as the pH goes down from 7 (i.e. becomes more acidic) and approaches the higher pKa of malate, malate reaches a pH where it has multiple populated protonation states but oxaloacetate does not. [#tca4]_ As a result of this effect, we find that lowering the pH (making the environment more acidic) makes the Δ\ :sub:`r`\ G' more positive, favoring the reverse reaction even more.

-Some organisms maintain a pH of 6 in their cytosol (`Noor et. al, 2014 <refs.html>`_).
+Some organisms maintain a pH of 6 in their cytosol (:ref:`Noor et. al, 2014 <refs>`).
 In these conditions Δ\ :sub:`r`\ G'° = +36 kJ/mol.
 What would it take to make this reaction flow in the direction of oxaloacetate (i.e. make the Δ\ :sub:`r`\ G' negative) if we assume [NAD\ :sup:`+`] ≈ 3 mM and [NADH] ≈ 0.08?
 We know that

 .. math::
 	\begin{eqnarray}